David-Design-Center/designcenter/src/posts/custom-closets-for-modern-living.md

 ## Why Custom Closets Are Essential for Modern Living

-In today's fast-paced world, an organized home is no longer a luxury—it's a necessity.
+In today's fast-paced world, an organized home is no longer a luxury-it's a necessity.
 Custom closets provide tailored storage solutions that eliminate clutter, maximize space, and create harmony in your daily routine.
 For families in New York, New Jersey, and Florida, where living space comes at a premium, custom closet systems offer an invaluable way to optimize every square foot of your home.

 <div className="two-columns">